luapower/ui0/ui.md

 	 * a tab list with animated, moveable, draggable, dockable tabs?
 	 * a code editor in Lua?
 	 * see demos!
+  * consistent Unicode text rendering and editing on all platforms.
   * cascading styles with `> parent` and `:state` selectors.
   * transition-based animations.
   * constraint-based, container-based and flow-based layout systems.